nickyiliwang0000/h/stuff-you-need-to-know/bulletin-board.md

 Beyond Bootcamp Course
 * October 15 to November 21
 * Tuesdays and Thursdays 6:30pm to 9:30pm
-* Taught by Simon Bloom and mentored by Talia HM/Max Leduc
+* Taught by Simon Bloom mentored by Talia Harrison-Marcassa and Max Leduc

 ### Final Exam Review Topics